UMP 107x40 [M8+M10] GW F 400 kg / N38 - search holder

 Advantages as well as disadvantages of neodymium magnets NdFeB.

-- Wide application in modern technologies – find application in computer drives, electric motors, medical devices and other modern machines.
+- Wide application in advanced technologically fields – are utilized in computer drives, electric drive mechanisms, medical equipment and various technologically advanced devices.

 Disadvantages of neodymium magnets: